Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 > +  Use ElasticSearch for storage and indexing.

 <!--more-->
-And this is what I got after a week of work and a total of 15 hours:
+And this is what I got after a week of work (15 hours):

 <img style="display:block;margin:auto" src="{{ site.baseurl }}pics/2016-06-26/system_diagram.png" alt=""/>

 +  Three Amazon EC2 t2.micro instances running Hadoop 2.6.4: one as master and two worker nodes.
 +  Apache Nutch 1.12 successfully running on top of the Hadoop cluster.
 +  An Elasticsearch cluster of two nodes successfully indexing the results of the Nutch crawl (5 shards and 1 replica).

-Which we can compare to my initial estimation:
+Which we can compare to my initial estimation, assuming I would be able to work for a week, for a total of 10 hours:

 +  `[COMPLETED]`.
 Nutch running on top of a 3-machine Hadoop cluster (85% chance of success).
 +  `[COMPLETED]`.
 ElasticSearch integration (65% chance of success).